Cervicocranial syndromes including Barré-Lieou Syndrome

 The patient was treated in the neck region with Prolotherapy including Platelet Rich Plasma.

-A 43-year-old male, came to our chronic pain clinic in August 2012 for treatment to his neck pain.
+A 43-year-old male came to our chronic pain clinic in August 2012 for treatment of his neck pain.
 The patient had been in a motor vehicle accident 20 years earlier.

 Eight months after the accident, he began to suffer from neck pain that had intensified over time.
-At the initial appointment, the patient had burning pain that radiated from his neck down through his shoulders and arms to his fingers.
-These symptoms improved upon lying down, but increased when he stood up.
+At the initial appointment, the patient was experiencing burning pain that radiated from his neck down through his shoulders and arms to his fingers.
+These symptoms improved upon lying down but increased when he stood up.
 When his neck pain was intense, the patient experienced eye pain and cervical headaches.